-Do you see yourself as the girl who needs constant affection and attention from your boyfriend in order to feel good about yourself?
+Do you see yourself as someone who needs constant affection and attention from your partner in order to feel good about yourself?

 If your relationship resonates with any of the above, these are evident signs of a needy man or woman in a relationship.

 Other characteristics of a needy person are, losing a sense of self, being extremely jealous, and sometimes going overboard, by stalking the partner.

 Such characteristics of a needy person can also be associated with an ‘Anxious attachment style’.

 A person exhibiting an anxious attachment style often feels distrustful or suspicious, but they act clingy and desperate.
 Clinging to their attachment figure is the most effective way through which they are able to meet their needs.

 Research has even categorised adult romantic attachment into two broad dimensions, Avoidance and anxiety.

 The first, avoidance, reflects the degree to which individuals are comfortable with closeness and emotional intimacy in relationships.
 The second dimension, anxiety, assesses the degree to which individuals worry about being underappreciated or abandoned by their romantic partners.

 When you start being needy in a relationship, it is only a matter of time before your partner starts to pull away.
 And the moment you see your partner withdrawing or losing interest in the relationship, you become extremely needy in a relationship and attention-seeking.
 Stay with us as we delve into why and how to not be needy in a relationship.

 Below is advice on how to stop being clingy and effective ways to stop being needy in a relationship.